freenalytics/documentation/docs/official-templates/web-template.md

 ## Example Application

 An example application that uses this library has been built as an illustration.
-For more information, check out the [web example](../examples/web-example.md) section.
+For more information, check out the [Webpage example](../examples/webpage-example.md) section.

 ## Development

-If you're interested in developing this library, head over to the [web connector](../development/connectors/freenalytics-connector-web.md) development guide.
+If you're interested in developing this library, head over to the [Web connector](../development/connectors/freenalytics-connector-web.md) development guide.